 Tangerine Tiger Shrimp (Caridina serrata var.
-“Tangerine Tiger”) - Tank-Raised!
+“Tangerine Tiger”), Tank-Bred!

 * For the safety of our animals, we ship Tangerine Tiger Shrimp exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

 The Tangerine Tiger Shrimp (Caridina serrata var.
 “Tangerine Tiger”) is an increasingly popular dwarf shrimp.
-It is relatively hardy like many of the Neocaridina dwarf shrimp and is a great option for dedicated aquarists who are looking to try something new.
+It is relatively hardy like many of the Neocaridina dwarf shrimp (although it does require acidic water) and is a great option for dedicated aquarists who are looking to try something new.
 Its body is typically an overall intense, translucent orange or yellow-orange color and does not have as much black striping or spotting as the regular Tiger Shrimp.

 Another great characteristic of the Tangerine Tiger Shrimp is that it will not interbreed with Neocaridina dwarf shrimp, so it will not compromise the genetics of breeding colonies of shrimp such as Cherry, Blue Velvet, Neon Yellow, Orange, Black/Blue Diamond, Chocolate, Snowball, and Rili shrimp.